timeflux/burst/README.md

 timeflux -d main.yaml
 ```

 You can monitor the EEG signal [here](http://localhost:8000/monitor/).
-The application is accessible at [this address](http://localhost:8000/bvep/).
+The application is accessible at [this address](http://localhost:8000/app/).

 Maximize your browser window to avoid distractions, and follow the instructions.
 The session includes the following steps:

 - Fixation cross (to ensure that the monitor is directly facing the user)
 - Calibration stage (required to compute the model)
-- Evaluation task (optional)
+- Zero or more evaluation tasks
 - Free selection

 When you are done, close the browser tab, and send the `Ctrl+C` command to Timeflux.